-The tankless electric water heaters are an essential part of any house, but with the increasing popularity of different types of water heaters, finding out which device and its model is the best choice for installation can be difficult.
+The tankless water heaters and well water are an essential part of any house, but with the increasing popularity of different types of water heaters, finding out which device and its model is the best choice for installation can be difficult.
 Most likely, heating costs for water come in second place and account for 14 to 18% of your bills.

 Tankless water heaters are becoming increasingly popular because they can save water and energy.
 As you will learn later from this article, tankless models work differently than the models with the tank.